 But before it was ever made into a sweet candy, it was ground into a beverage.
-In ruling class society, the beverage was used for medical purposes.
+In the ruling class society, the beverage was used for medical purposes.

 In 1828, Dutch inventor and chemist, Coenraad Van Houten, developed a way to produce chocolate in solid form.
 His hydraulic press made it possible to remove the cocoa butter from the cacao.
 His invention leads to producing a powder opening the way for the first chocolate confections.
 It’s thanks to Van Houten we can enjoy the variety of chocolates we do today.

 - Whitman’s produced their first box of chocolate in 1842.

-- The invention of the conching machine by Rodolphe Lindt in 1879 ushered in mass production of the creamy treat.
+- The invention of the conching machine by Rodolphe Lindt in 1879 ushered in the mass production of the creamy treat.